tanmaylokhande0307/CleanArchitecture/SOLID/Readme.md

 ### D - Dependency Inversion Principle
 Most flexible systems are those in which the source code depenedencies refer only to the abstractions and not on concretions
+- High level modules should not import anything from low level module both should depend on abstractions
+- Abstractions should not depend on details i.e(concrete implementations).
+Details should depend on abstractions